laurent-martin/aspera-hsts-operations/README.md

 Instead of a metered transfer server license, we use here a license file.
 This is adapted for evaluations or to use a perpetual license.

-This procedure is especially adapted to set up a self-managed **Aspera High-Speed Transfer Server** (HSTS) as a tethered node to **Aspera on Cloud** (AoC) for a Proof of Concept (PoC) or evaluation.
+This procedure is especially adapted to set up a self-managed **Aspera High-Speed Transfer Server** (HSTS) or **Aspera High-Speed Transfer Endpoint** (HSTE) as a tethered node to **Aspera on Cloud** (AoC) for a Proof of Concept (PoC) or evaluation.

 ## Installation and Configuration

 ### Assumptions

 The VM where HSTS will run has a direct internet connection (no forward, no reverse proxy): it can reach internet, and can be reached from internet.
-If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **NGINX** so that both external and internal users can reach it.
+If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **Nginx** so that both external and internal users can reach it.
-If proxies are used/needed, then additional configuration can be done.
+If proxies are used/needed, then additional configuration can be done, not covered here.

 > **Note:** It is also possible to use HTTPS instead of SSH for the TCP connection for transfers.
 In that case, a single HTTPS port may be shared between node and transfer.
-That requires additional configuration in **NGINX**.
+That requires additional configuration in **Nginx**.

 ### Pre-requisites

 In order to tether a self-managed node to **Aspera on Cloud**, the following are requited:

-- A self-managed system with `root` access, typically a Linux Virtual Machine.
+- A self-managed system with admin (`root`) access, typically a Linux Virtual Machine.
 - A public IP address where this machine is reachable on a minimum of 2 TCP ports (for Node and SSH) and 1 UDP port
 - A DNS A record (FQDN) for that IP address (or use FreeDNS, see below)
 - A TLS certificate for that FQDN (or use `letsencypt` see below: requires port TCP/443 or TCP/80)